ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

 title: "LLMs are not human"
 description: "Software Engineering was built by humans for humans.
 What happens when non-humans get involved?"
 date: "2025-05-03"
-keywords: [ "software engineering", "llms", "large language models", "failure analysis", "how LLMs fail", "how humans fail", "difference between LLMs and humans"]
+keywords: [ "software engineering", "llms", "large language models", "failure analysis", "how LLMs fail", "how humans fail", "difference between LLMs and humans", "AI in software development"]
 layout: "blogpost"
 ---
 ## LLMs are not human

+**Software engineering is about to undergo its most profound transformation since its inception.
+Here's why.**

 Ever since ChatGPT took the world by surprise in November 2022, people have been debating if it is intelligent, sentient, alive, etc. While these are philosophical questions worth exploring, I believe we're overlooking a more practical question with a definitive answer: Are LLMs human?
-The answer is clearly "No, LLMs are not human" – and this has profound implications for our field.
+The answer is clearly "No, LLMs are not human" – and this has huge implications for our field.

 The question I think software engineers are missing is: